First Test: Joe Root’s calculated brilliance makes it a day of hard grind for India in Chennai

 And, when it felt inevitable, he reached 100 off 164 balls.

-It was his third 100 in a row — after scoring 228 and 186 against Sri Lanka at Galle — and it was near-flawless.
+It was his third century in a row – after scoring 228 and 186 against Sri Lanka at Galle – and it was near-flawless.
 The Indian bowlers weren’t given a chance.
 By the end of the day, Root’s strike-rate was 64.97.

 The pitch in focus